andy-lang/tmux-omnivim/README.md

 This is particularly useful if you've got Vim aliased to omnivim, but you want to run some command line flags that don't play well with Vim's clientserver stuff, such as `+PluginInstall`.
 Alternatively, it's useful if you just want another Vim session open in another pane.

+> I don't want socket files for neovim stored in /tmp.
+Can I specify where to put them?

+This is particularly useful if you don't want constant writes to /tmp for whatever reason, such as if it's on a slow drive, or you just want something a bit more organised.
+To do this, just export a corresponding environment variable, as follows:

+`export NVIM_SOCKET_PATH='~/.nvim-sockets/'`

 ## Miscellaneous
 Thanks to [@deshawnbw](http://github.com/deshawnbw) for a 'starting point' for the script.
 The initial shell script relied heavily on his [initial work](https://gist.github.com/deshawnbw/2792055), so thanks heaps!